Be active and safe even in cold weather

-"Everyone should remember to make time for their health through regular physical activity," says James A. Young, MD, a physiatrist at Rush.
+"Everyone should remember to make time for their health through regular physical activity," says James A. Young, MD, a physical medicine and rehabilitation specialist at Rush.
 "Because, if you don't, you'll have to make time for illness."

 So, rather than using winter weather as an excuse, Young says, "We can take it as an opportunity to be more creative about how we approach getting our daily dose of physical activity."

 Here are some suggestions for staying active throughout the chilly winter months.

 Here are some ideas to help continue working on your fitness goals indoors:

 - Walk down the hall in your apartment building*

 - Use the stairs instead of the elevator*

 - Go to a gym or other fitness club

 - Go to an enclosed public space like a shopping mall

 Young suggests increasing the amount of physical activity in small increments.
 "You can increase the time you spend by as little as 15 or 30 seconds each day.
 That small amount can add up to an extra seven and half minutes per month.
 And those extra minutes can mean a world of difference for your health."